 FedEx should be avoided.
 The company does not transport with dry ice within Norway, and the shipment stops in Oslo.

 The parcel should preferably be dispatched on a Monday, to avoid over weekend delay.
-At the day of transportation, you must notify Randi Mjelde Heimdal (email@example.com) and Ove Netland (firstname.lastname@example.org) about day of shipment and the actual AIR WAY BILL NUMBER.
-It is also recommended that you track your shipment during transportation, and notify us if anything goes wrong.
+At the day of transportation please notify Randi Mjelde Heimdal (email@example.com) or firstname.lastname@example.org about the day of shipment and AIR WAY BILL NUMBER.
+It is also recommended that you track your shipment during transportation, and notify us if samples are delayed.

 Parcel must be sent to: